 Appendix C: Zone /Floor Monitor Contact Information

 Use this appendix if the size of your building requires dividing the building into zones to assist occupants in the implementation of the Emergency Action Plan.
+(This appendix should be viewed as a tool.
+It is not mandatory.)

 - Provide a brief description of each monitor’s area of responsibility.
 For example, the west wing of the 2nd floor, or the entire 3rd floor.